-Vendor ID is 0xAABB, Product ID is 0xCCDD, Subsystem Vendor ID is 0x0011, and Subsystem ID is 0x2233: 0xBB 0xAA 0xDD 0xCC 0x11 0x00 0x33 0x22
+• The vendor identifier is 0xAABB, the device identifier is 0xCCDD, the subsystem vendor identifier is 0x0011, and the subsystem identifier is 0x2233: 0xBB 0xAA 0xDD 0xCC 0x11 0x00 0x33 0x22.

-8.3.4 Table 6: Device Descriptor Data for Device Type 04h (USB Network Interface v2)
+7.3.4 Table 6: Device descriptor data for device type 04h, USB network interface v2

-The following table defines the Device Descriptor Data format for when the Device Type field is 04h, which indicates the device is a USB Network Interface, version 2.
+The following table defines the device descriptor data format when the device type field is 04h, which indicates the device is a USB network interface, version 2.

-Offset Name Length Value Description 00h Length ВУТЕ Varies Length of the structure, including Device Type and Length fields.
-Length dependent on version of the Redfish Host Interface Specification supported: 11h for 1.3.
-ODh for 1.2 and older.
-01h Vendor ID WORD Varies The Vendor ID of the device, as read from the idVendor field of the USB descriptor (LSB first).
-03h Product ID WORD Varies The Product ID of the device, as read from the idProduct field of the USB descriptor (LSB first).
-05h Serial Number ВҮТЕ STRING The string number for the Serial Number of the device.
-The string data is read from the iSerialNumber.bDescriptorType field of the USB descriptor, and is converted from Unicode to ASC and is NULL terminated.
-See "Text Strings" in the SMBIOS Specification for how this field is constructed.
-06h MAC Address 6 BYTEs Varies The MAC address of the USB network device (most significant octet first).

-Offset Name Length Value Description 0Ch Device Characteristics WORD Varies Additional characteristics for the device.
+Offset Name Length Value Description 00h Length Byte Varies Length of the structure, including the device type and length fields.
+The length is dependent on the version of the Redfish Host Interface Specification supported: 11h for 1.3.
+0Dh for 1.2 and older.
+01h Vendor ID Word Varies The vendor identifier of the device, as read from the "idVendor" field of the USB descriptor, LSB first.
+03h Product ID Word Varies The product identifier of the device, as read from the "idProduct" field of the USB descriptor, LSB first.
+05h Serial number Byte String The string number for the serial number of the device.
+The string data is read from the "iSerialNumber.bDescriptorType" field of the USB descriptor, and is converted from Unicode to ASCII and is NULL terminated.
+See "text strings" in the SMBIOS Specification for how this field is constructed.
+06h MAC address 6 bytes Varies The MAC address of the USB network device, most significant octet first.
+0Ch Device characteristics Word Varies Additional characteristics for the device.
 See Table 9.
-0Eh Credential Bootstrapping Handle WORD Varies Handle of the interface to be used for credential bootstrapping via IPMI commands.
-The value is 0xFFFF if not supported.
+0Eh Credential bootstrapping handle Word Varies Handle of the interface to be used for credential bootstrapping via IPMI commands.
+The value is FFFFh if not supported.

-8.3.5 Table 7: Device Descriptor Data for Device Type 05h (PCI/PCIe Network Interface v2)
+7.3.5 Table 7: Device descriptor data for device type 05h, PCI/PCIe network interface v2

-The following table defines the Device Descriptor Data format for when the Device Type field is 05h, which indicates the device is a PCI/PCIe Network Interface, version 2.
+The following table defines the device descriptor data format when the device type field is 05h, which indicates the device is a PCI/PCIe network interface, version 2.